pedropiloto/node-solid-server/ldp-microservice/README.md

-Note that this example creates the `fullchain.pem` and `privkey.pem` files in a directory one level higher from the current, so that you don't accidentally commit your certificates to `solid` while you're developing.
+Note that this example creates the `fullchain.pem` and `privkey.pem` files in a directory one level higher from the current, so that you don't accidentally commit your certificates to `ldp-web` while you're developing.

 If you would like to get rid of the browser warnings, import your fullchain.pem certificate into your 'Trusted Root Certificate' store.

 ### Run multi-user server (intermediate)

-You can run `solid` so that new users can sign up, in other words, get their WebIDs _username.yourdomain.com_.
+You can run `ldp-web` so that new users can sign up, in other words, get their WebIDs _username.yourdomain.com_.

 Pre-requisites:
 - Get a [Wildcard Certificate](https://en.wikipedia.org/wiki/Wildcard_certificate)